I2C: Circuit interconnections

 I2C is popular for interfacing peripheral circuits to prototyping systems, such as the Arduino and Raspberry Pi.
 I2C does not employ a standardized connector, however, board designers have created various wiring schemes for I2C interconnections.
 To minimize the possible damage due to plugging 0.1-inch headers in backwards, some developers have suggested using alternating signal and power connections of the following wiring schemes: (GND, SCL, VCC, SDA) or (VCC, SDA, GND, SCL).

 The vast majority of applications use I2C in the way it was originally designed—peripheral ICs directly wired to a processor on the same printed circuit board, and therefore over relatively short distances of less than 1 ft, without a connector.
 However using a differential driver, an alternate version of I2C can communicate up to 20 meters (possibly over 100 meters) over CAT5 or other cable.

 Several standard connectors carry I2C signals.
-For example, the UEXT connector carries I2C;

-the 10-pin iPack connector carries I2C; the 6P6C Lego Mindstorms NXT connector carries I2C; a few people use the 8P8C connectors and CAT5 cable normally used for Ethernet physical layer to instead carry differential-encoded I2C signals or boosted single-ended I2C signals; and every HDMI and most DVI and VGA connectors carry DDC2 data over I2C.
+For example, the UEXT, the 10-pin iPack, and the 6P6C Lego Mindstorms NXT connectors carry I2C.
+Every HDMI and most DVI and VGA connectors carry DDC2 data over I2C.
+Additionally, 8P8C connectors and a CAT5 cable normally used for the Ethernet physical layer can sometimes be used to carry differential-encoded or boosted single-ended I2C signals.